The detox industry is a scam.

 What do you do?

-If you’re like most people, you take her “sample pack” and sign up for a monthly subscription you don’t want, then kick yourself all the way home for being such a dumb motherf**ker.
+Well, if you’re like most people, you take her “sample pack” and sign up for a monthly subscription you don’t want, then kick yourself all the way home for being such a dumb motherf**ker.
+Well done.

-At a fraction of the cost (and the sugar), you might as well just add some vegetables to your evening meal.
+At a fraction of the cost – and the sugar – you could just eat some vegetables.

-There are also colon cleansing capsules (seriously), which turn your poop into something resembling a long, black snake, and you get to yell “Bye, toxins!” as it slithers down the u-bend – but what’s REALLY happening here is the pills contain a polymersing agent which simply puts a plastic overcoat on your s**t.
+There are also colon cleansing capsules (seriously), which turn your poop into something resembling a long, black snake, and you get to yell “Bye, toxins!” as it slithers down the u-bend – but what’s REALLY happening is the pills contain a polymersing agent which simply puts a plastic overcoat on your s**t.

 3. THE MASTER CLEANSE

-If you’ve never heard of this before, I’m absolultely delighted to be the person to introduce you to it because we are dealing with NEXT LEVEL dumbf**kery here!
+If you’ve never heard of The Master Cleanse before, then I’m absolultely DELIGHTED to be the person who introduced you to it because we are dealing with NEXT LEVEL dumbf**kery here!

-Quite frankly, I hope their next poop is a hedgehog.
+F**k these guys.
+I hope their next poo is a hedgehog.

-The Master Cleanse caught on trend in 2006 when Beyonce used it, and has remained in the limelight ever since by targeting gullible celebrities who have large audience for them to cash in on.
+It caught on trend back in 2006 when Beyonce used it, and it has remained in the limelight ever since by taking advantage of gullible celebrities who have large audience for them to cash in on.
 It’s like Scientology, but with diets.

 2. FAT BURNERS & DETOX PILLS

-Incorrect claims like this caused her to be sued THREE TIMES (so far) regarding false advertising for fat loss pills.
-Ironically, she also featured in a recent Women’s Health article claiming to put an end to “fitness BS”, conveniently failing to mention that her entire supplement line is part of it.
+Claims like this have caused her to be sued THREE TIMES (SO FAR) regarding false advertising for fat loss pills.
+Ironically, she recently wrote a Women’s Health article claiming she wanted to put an end to “fitness BS” – and subsequently failed to mention that her entire supplement line is part of it.

 1. ANYTHING GWYNETH PALTROW SELLS